 Awarded to an undergraduate or graduate student who, in the opinion of the faculty, is deserving of or who would profit by a summer’s work at some laboratory preferably the Marine Biological Laboratory at Woods Hole, Massachusetts.

-Chinweike Okegbe Memorial Award: Lisa Kahl and Susan Newcomb
+Chinweike Okegbe Memorial Award: Eliza Jaeger and Rahim Hashim

 Awarded to a senior graduate student who, in the opinion of administrators and faculty, has had a lasting impact due to his/her service to the Department and University while demonstrating academic excellence.
 In honor of Chinweike Okegbe, this award is meant to reflect his vision of a student being recognized for leaving the Department and the University, as a whole, more improved than when he/she first entered the program.
 As the co-founder of the Biological Sciences Career Initiative (BSCI), in addition to his many other contributions, Chinweike Okegbe demonstrated this ideal and this award captures the determined spirit that he had to help others.